Rodolfo Castro Player Props: Pirates vs. Marlins

 Rodolfo Castro At The Plate

-- Castro has seven doubles, six home runs and 18 walks while batting .247.
+- Castro is batting .240 with seven doubles, six home runs and 18 walks.

-- Castro has driven home a run in 11 games this season (18.6%), including more than one RBI in 11.9% of his games and producing three or more of his team's runs on two occasions..
+- Castro has an RBI in 11 of 61 games this year, with multiple RBI in seven of them.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 12 of 59 games this year, and more than once 5 times.
+- He has scored in 19.7% of his games this year, with two or more runs scored in 8.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.